simpleuser55/Protein-Network-Analysis/README.md

 Protein Network Analysis: Identifying Hub Proteins from BIOGRID-MV-Physical-4.4.247.tab3.zip

 ## Contents
-- `top_hubs.rds` → R object containing hub proteins identified from the network.
+- `top_hubs.csv` → Hub proteins identified from the network.
 - `protien_hubs.csv` → Subnetwork of hub proteins and their interactions.
 - `subnetwork_plot.png` → Visualization of the subnetwork.
+- `Script` → R script for the project
 ## Methods
 - Built a PPI network using igraph in R.
 - Identified hub proteins based on degree centrality.